Vishnu: The Divine Preserver of the Hindu Universe

 - He has eight wives besides Lakshmi.

-- Your album has eight sides.
+- His disc has eight sides.

 The Vishvarupa